 - Choose: Calm down.

-This is considered a bad ending because Ciri dies in the final battle.
+This is considered a bad ending in the Witcher 3 because Ciri dies in the final battle.
 You will then find yourself back at Crookback Bog to kill the Crone Weavess for Ciri’s medallion.

 However, when Geralt does get back her medallion, he gets overcome with grief and will collapse.
 The camera will then fade away as monsters start closing in on Geralt.
 The fate of Geralt is never told.